Marcus doing new stuff

 System.ApplicationException: Expected ‘Marcusoft.Product' but got 'ProductProxy…' for Property 'Product'

-You can read about it here or read my code here.
+You can read more about this solution here or check out my code here.

 Read More

-This weekend the band I play in, the Vasa Band, had an opportunity to play at the Salvation Army regional congress in Örebro.
-We were invited to play in the musical festival at Saturday.
+This weekend, the band I play in, the Vasa Band, had the privilege of performing at the Salvation Army’s regional congress in Örebro.
+We were invited to participate in the musical festival on Saturday.

-When we learned about this a few of us started to think in how we could make something new and different.
-And so we borrowed ideas from some great bands and put together a short program with music from our latest CD – Priority.
+In preparation, a few of us brainstormed ways to bring something new and different to the performance.
+We drew inspiration from some great bands and put together a short program featuring music from our latest CD – Priority.

-It was very well received and we really made a big impact.
-But what felt very good was many people felt the presence of God and his message to them as we played.
-This is always our greatest hope and longing.
-And this Saturday it was very obvious.
+Our performance was very well received, making a significant impact.
+More importantly, we felt that many people experienced the presence of God and his message through our music.
+This is always our greatest hope and longing, and it was particularly evident on Saturday.

 Read More